 - Spikes of pink to lavender, pea-like flower clusters in mid summer to early fall

-- Velvety hair covers the stems and tri-lobed, compound leaves
+- Velvety hairs cover the stems and tri-lobed, compound leaves

-Seeds are held in hairy pods and are dispersed by sticking to the fur of animals.
+Seeds are held in hairy pods and dispersed by sticking to the an animal's fur.

 Showy Tick Trefoil Growing and Maintenance Tips

-Grows in well-drained soils in full sun.
+Grows in a well-drained soil in full sun.
 Highly adaptable and may take over small gardens.
 Naturally found in open woods, rocky or sandy prairies, roadsides, along railroads and waste places.
-Established plants are very drought-tolerant due to deep taproots.
+Established plants are very drought-tolerant due to their deep taproots.